| Erin Stokes, ND | November 2018 |

 When it comes to the microbiome, we know healthy gut bacteria is a key ingredient of human health and wellness.
 The beneficial bacteria in our gut help support optimal digestive and immune function, both of which are cornerstones of health.
 These “good” bacteria also produce a variety of nutrients, including short-chain fatty acids, B vitamins, and vitamin K2.
 Perhaps most importantly, beneficial bacteria prevents the “bad” bacteria from growing, and causing disease.

-When people ingest glyphosate, it acts as a broad-spectrum antibiotic in our gastrointestinal tract.
+When people ingest glyphosate, it may act as a broad-spectrum antibiotic in our gastrointestinal tract.
 Essentially, glyphosate “has been shown to disrupt gut bacteria in animals, preferentially killing beneficial forms and causing an overgrowth of pathogens3hence affecting our immune health.
 As people often turn to probiotics to restore the balance of beneficial gut bacteria after a round of flora-destructive antibiotics, consider the detrimental effect a routine ingestion of glyphosate, an antibiotic in itself, could have.
-Furthermore, studies have shown glyphosate exposure to speed up the resistance to antibioticswhen they are needed.
+Furthermore, studies have provided evidence that glyphosate exposure can speed up the resistance to antibiotics when they are needed.
 It’s a vicious cycle.